MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-error-ad-hoc-subscriptions.md

 ```

 ## References
 - The same process exists for Dynamics 365 Business Central: <a href="https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-business-central-manage-selfservice-signups" target="_blank">Enable and Disable Dynamics 365 Business Central Self-service Signups</a>.

 ## Support

-To log a support ticket, go to <https://dfp.microsoft.com> and click the question mark in the header bar.
+To log a support ticket, go to <a href="https://dfp.microsoft.com" target="_blank">https://dfp.microsoft.com</a> and click the question mark in the header bar.
 Global administrator permissions are required.